gammesB/tiny-slider-withfixes/README.md

 + [License](#license)

 ## What's new
+- added timeOutBeforeResumeAutoplay to make the delay a bit longer if a person chooses a specific slide
+- https://github.com/ganlanyuan/tiny-slider/pull/564 implemented, with option to change the deadzone.
+- changed so that autoplayUserPaused gets checked more so it doesn't autoplay when it's on pause.
+- removed unnecessary autoplayHoverPaused as animating can be used
 - https://github.com/ganlanyuan/tiny-slider/pull/561 implemented with slight change to not change a global variable.
 - https://github.com/ganlanyuan/tiny-slider/pull/550 implemented
 - https://github.com/ganlanyuan/tiny-slider/pull/419 implemented